staab/git-chat/README.md

 You can set your username if you'd like, by changing that first parameter to `npm start`.

+# Known Issues

+I'm actually pretty proud of how bad this software is.

+- Sometimes it just stops receiving messages.
+Not sure why
+- Doesn't really work cross-platform because it parses `git log` with a very naive regexp, and uses `cd`
+- Sometimes it fails on startup (or after) with `can't cd to /path/to/repo`
+- Authentication is done by embedding the username and password in the repo url
+- Sometimes it double-commits messages for whatever reason

 # Disclaimer

 This is a toy.
 It's not tested, it's not secure, it's not fast, it might even be dangerous.
 Don't use it seriously.
 But do try it out!
 Also it might only work on linux.